dabble-of-devops-bioanalyze/terraform-aws-eks-efs-csi/README.md

 -->

-Terraform module to deploy a multiuser Jupyterhub + Dask Cluster on an existing EKS cluster using the DaskHub helm chart.
-It deploys the DaskHub Helm chart, and optionally configures SSL for you if you are using a domain name on AWS hosted with Route53.
+Terraform module to create the existing permissions and deploy a helm chart to allow an existing EKS cluster to access EFS storage.

 ---